icatalud/dart-sdk-wiki-2/Building-with-GN.md

 ## Other Configurations

-The script in `tools/gn.py` can be used to build the VM in a number of different configurations, or with different cross-compilers and sysroots.
+When you run `gclient runhooks`, we select a sensible set of default values for the available build options.
+These default options are the same ones used to build the Dart SDK the we distribute.
+The script in `tools/gn.py` can be used to build the VM in a number of other configurations, or with different cross-compilers and sysroots.
 For example `--asan` can be passed to build with ASAN on configurations that use Clang, `--no-clang` can be passed to use `gcc` instead of Clang on Linux, and so forth.
 See the script's help message for details.

 # Using GN